Agent

 You looked older than he remembered, but it was undoubtedly you.

-Unable to help himself, Fwyin stumbled forward, trembling fingers reaching out to cup your cheek.
+Unable to help himself, Fwyin stumbled forward, fingers reaching out to cup your cheek.

 Cold was the first thing he registered, then a crushing sense of disappointment.

 “Please.”
-His fingers drifted, desperately searching for hope.
+His fingers drifted, tracing down your cheek.
 As soon as he felt a small round indent on the back of your neck, he pressed down.

-Immediately, your chest began to glow, pulsing in time to his own heart before the light spread to the rest of your body.
+Immediately, your chest began to glow, pulsing in time to his own heartbeat before the light spread to the rest of your body.
 Skin warming to life, your eyes opened to meet his.

-Fwyin’s breath stuttered, a hundred different things he wanted to say to you running through his head all at once.
+Fwyin’s breath stuttered, a hundred different things he had always wanted to tell you running through his head all at once.
 Then, his mind finally settled on the one phrase he’s been whispering to an empty tombstone since you were taken away.

 “I’m sorry, {{user}}.”